Malanius/understanding-typescript-course/README.md

 - disables type checking
 - behaves as plain JS does
-- avoid whenever possible (why use TS when you have everything any?)
+- avoid whenever possible (why use TS when you have everything `any`?)
-- possible to configure compilation to mark use of any as error
+- possible to configure compilation to mark use of `any` as error

 ---